There are funds available to provide strike pay for members who have wages deducted for taking industrial action. There are two sources of funds:

 How do Teaching Associate, Teaching Fellow and Demonstrators claim for participation in the marking boycott?

 Some Teaching Associates, Teaching Fellows and Demonstrators are asked to take on further marking duties during the examination period in addition to their existing contract.
 QMUCU recognises that they may suffer a loss of income for refusing to undertake this work as part of a marking boycott, even though it has not been formally deducted from their pay by management.
 Where members are able to show that they have declined such work and suffered a financial loss, they will be eligible to make a claim from the strike fund on the same basis as members who have suffered a pay deduction.

 Claiming from both local and national funds

 Members not in financial distress are encouraged only to apply to the local fund to cover those days where funds from the national fighting fund are not available.
 Claims from both funds can be made concurrently, but should normally cover different days.
 However, in situations of financial hardship, the branch will still consider any claims from the local fund for days already covered by the national fund.
-If you are worried about the financial impact of pay deductions, please get in touch with the branch as soon as possible.
+If you are worried about the financial impact of pay deductions, please get in touch with the strike fund panel as soon as possible (firstname.lastname@example.org).